About Us > Faculty & Staff > Faculty > Janet Paluh

 - Paul Grondahl (Mar 2013) Innovators Series: Ready to Unlock Stem Cell Mysteries, Times Union, Albany, NY

 Recent Publications and Book Chapters:

 - S.F.
 Bush, J.L.
-Paluh, G. Piro, V. Rao, V. Prasad, and A. Eckford (2014) Defining Communication at the Bottom.
-IEEE Journal on Selected Areas of Communication (JSAC): Molecular, Biological and Multi-Scale Communications submitted.
+Paluh, G. Piro, V. Rao, V. Prasad, and A. Eckford (2015) Defining Communication at the Bottom.
+IEEE Journal on Selected Areas of Communication (JSAC): Molecular, Biological and Multi-Scale Communications. accepted with revisions.

 - Z.T.
 Olmsted, A. Colliver, T.D.
 Riehlman, and J.L.
 Paluh (2014) Kinesin-14 and kinesin-5 antagonistically regulate microtubule nucleation γ-TuRC in yeast and human cells.
 Nature Communications 5:5339.
 PMID:25348260

 - T.D.
 Riehlman, Z.T.
 Olmsted, C.N.
 Branca, A. Winnie, L. Seo, L.O.
 Cruz, and J.L.
 Paluh (2013) Functional replacement of fission yeast γ-tubulin small complex proteins Alp4 and Alp6 by human GCP2 and GCP3.
 J Cell Sci.
 126: 4406-4413.
 PMID: 23886939

 - Z.T.
 Olmsted, T.D.
 Riehlman, C.N.
 Branca, A. Colliver, A. Winnie and J.L.
 Paluh (2013) Kinesin-14 Pkl1 targets γ-tubulin for release from the γ-tubulin ring complex (γ-TuRC).
 Cell Cycle 12(5): 842-848.
 PMID: 23388459